HyBuild-net/HyProxy/README.md

 A reverse proxy for Hytale servers.
 Route players to different Hytale-Servers based on the domain they connect to.
-According to Hytale's official server guide the "Minecraft"-like SRV implementation is not yet available ([source](https://support.hytale.com/hc/en-us/articles/45326769420827-Hytale-Server-Manual#:~:text=ecosystem-,SRV,exists)). and therefore a QUIC-Proxy might be the only convinent way for archiving standartport + multiple servers.
+According to Hytale's official server guide the "Minecraft"-like SRV implementation is not yet available ([source](https://support.hytale.com/hc/en-us/articles/45326769420827-Hytale-Server-Manual#:~:text=ecosystem-,SRV,exists)).
+And therefore a QUIC-Proxy might be the only convenient way for achieving standard port + multiple servers.
 ## Quickstart

 ```bash